olivroy/reuseme/README.md

 #> ── `R/files-conflicts.R`
 #> `i` TODO insert in either proj_outline, or rename_file
 #> `i` FIXME in Rbuilignore, change `^_pkgdown\.yml$` to `_pkgdown.yml` to make sure it works
+#> `i` FIXME Support _pkgdown when you want it. will likely require adjustments, not worth the effort for now.
 #> `i` TODO probably needs a `detect_genuine_path()`
 #> `i` Helpers
 #> `i` TODO Add false positive references
 #> `i` TODO fs::path and file.path should be handled differently
+#> `i` TODO refine extraction rules as needed. for now, we are ignoring.
 #>
 #> ── `R/import-standalone-types-check.R`
 #> `i` Scalars